Last updated: May 5, 2026

 Start with this fact: most IRMAA problems happen because Medicare looks backward.
 A person may be living on a fixed income now, but Social Security may still be using a higher working-year tax return from two years ago.

-That mismatch is common after retirement, a widowhood-related drop in household income, divorce, reduced work hours, loss of pension income, or other major changes.
+That mismatch is common after retirement, a drop in household income after a spouse dies, divorce, reduced work hours, loss of pension income, or another major change.
 The extra charge can feel unfair because it reflects old income, not today’s reality.

 The good news is that some of these cases can be fixed.
 The bad news is that SSA usually does not lower IRMAA automatically.
-The beneficiary has to use the right path, send the right proof, and keep paying any current Medicare bill until SSA changes the record.
+The person on Medicare has to use the right path, send the right proof, and keep paying any current Medicare bill until SSA changes the record.

 Quick facts